In the guide

 This guidance is for England, Scotland and Wales

-Where goods are offered for sale to consumers they must have their price clearly indicated and be inclusive of VAT.
-This is controlled by the Price Marking Order 2004, which applies to goods only and is limited to sales between traders and consumers.
+Where goods are offered for sale to consumers, they must have their price clearly indicated and be inclusive of VAT.
+This is controlled by the Price Marking Order 2004 (PMO), which applies to goods only, and is limited to sales between traders and consumers.
 It does not apply to services or to goods supplied in the course of the provision of a service; nor does it apply to sales by auction or sales of works of art or antiques.

-In essence, sufficient information about the price of goods and services must be given to consumers in order for them to decide whether to buy.
+In essence, sufficient information about the price of products must be given to consumers in order for them to decide whether to buy.
 If the price information is not supplied, or is misleading to the extent that the consumer would not have bought the goods or had the service provided if they had known the correct price, the trader commits an offence.

 There are separate regulations called the Business Protection from Misleading Marketing Regulations 2008, which prohibit advertising that misleads traders about the price of goods or services.
 These Regulations are covered in more detail in 'Business-to-business marketing'.